 When a child moves school, it can seriously impact on their education.
 Schools follow different curriculums and a change can significantly affect your child's progress.
 For example, whilst all schools teach English, maths and science, there can be major differences in schemes of learning.
 Your child may end up repeating work already covered or missing out on key skills and knowledge that will not be repeated.
 This is one of the many reasons why on average, children who change schools make much less academic progress than their peers who have not done so.

-Therefore, please carefully consider the following information, and ensure that you have taken all relevant action before completing the application form to apply for an in-year admission to change school.
+Therefore, carefully consider the following information, and ensure that you have taken all relevant action before completing the application form to apply for an in-year admission to change school.

 Dissatisfaction